TestL-ab/TestL-ab.github.io/src/pages/docs/architecture.md

 4. Native [SDKs](/docs/sdk) for Node.js, React, Ruby, and Python for communicating directly with the Test Lab API and allocating individual requests to the appropriate feature(s)

 ![Alt Text](/images/Architecture.png)

+Test Lab is Dockerized and can be deployed on your virtual private server or AWS Elastic Container Service with one simple command.